Student Code of Conduct

 Conduct Offensives

-The following is given only as a list of examples that my constitute a conduct offense while on campus or in the online learning environment.
+The following is given only as a list of examples that may constitute a conduct offense while on campus or in the online learning environment.
 The College may also sanction other behavior not listed below:

 • Classroom disruptions: Behavior in the classroom, lab, or during off site learning engagements that is considered inappropriate, disrupts the normal operation of the learning environment, and/or non-compliant with professional standards.

 • Destruction of college property, vandalism: Damage, destruction, or altering college property.
-Defacing college property with offensive graffiti, slogans or any other altercation of college property meant to disparage or intimidate others.
+Defacing College property with offensive graffiti, slogans, or any other altercation of college property meant to disparage or intimidate others.

-• Disorderly conduct: Behavior that is considered obstructive or disruptive that interferes with normal college operations or inappropriate acts of disobedience towards college staff or faculty such as failure to comply with emergency procedures.
+• Disorderly conduct: Behavior that is considered obstructive or disruptive that interferes with normal College operations or inappropriate acts of disobedience towards college staff or faculty such as failure to comply with emergency procedures.

-• Falsification: Deliberately providing incorrect, false, or misleading information to the college with the intention to harm, mislead, defraud, or gain an advantage.
+• Falsification: Deliberately providing incorrect, false, or misleading information to the College with the intention to harm, mislead, defraud, or gain an advantage.

 • Hazing: Any behavior that is perceived as threatening or endangers a student or physical property for initiation into or affiliation with any student club, group, or professional organization.